PyBites-Open-Source/karmabot/README.md

 karmabot
 ```

-However, you need to some setup and supply some settings prior to this.
+However, you need to do some setup and supply some settings prior to this.

 ### Setup